arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-gs/content.md

 Accessing the Vision Shield's camera data is done with the help of both Arduino and the Processing IDE.
 The Arduino sketch handles the capture of image data by the on-board camera while the java applet created with Processing helps to visualise this data with the help of a serial connection.
 The following steps will run you through how to capture, package the data through the serial port and visualise the output in Processing.

 ### 1. The Basic Setup
 Connect the Vision Shield to your Portenta H7 as shown in the figure.
-The top and Bottom high density connecters the aligned with and are connected to the concurrent ones on the Portenta board.
+The top and bottom high density connecters are connected to the corresponding ones on the underside of the H7 board.
 Plug in the H7 to your computer using the USB C cable.

 ![Connecting the Vision Shield to Portenta](assets/vs_ard_gs_attach_boards.svg)